jr0senblum/jc/README.md

 ### Interoperability: String protocol
-This is a binary-encoded, string protocol used to provide socket-based interoperability with JC.
+Binary-encoded, string protocol used to provide socket-based interoperability with JC.

 All messages to the cache system are string representations of a tuple, All